r4dl/StopThePop/README.md

 * [StopThePop-Rasterization](https://github.com/r4dl/StopThePop-Rasterization): A clone of the original [diff-gaussian-rasterization](https://github.com/graphdeco-inria/diff-gaussian-rasterization) that contains our CUDA hierarchical rasterizer implementation
 * [SIBR_StopThePop](https://github.com/r4dl/SIBR_StopThePop): A clone of the [SIBR Core](https://gitlab.inria.fr/sibr/sibr_core) project, containing an adapted viewer with our additional settings and functionalities
-* [PoppingDetection](https://github.com/r4dl/PoppingDetection): Self-contained module for our proposed popping detection metric
+* [PoppingDetection](https://github.com/r4dl/PoppingDetection): A self-contained module for our proposed popping detection metric

 ## Licensing